badeend/Result/docs/index.md

 }
 ```

-## Example #2
+## Basic results

 Let's say we're building an e-commerce website.
-The product pages contain a "Recommended for you" section at the bottom.
+Each product page contain a "Recommended for you" section.
 The data in this section comes from an external Recommendations microservice.
 Because the data is requested over a network, we must take into consideration that the external request may fail.
 Yet, we want the product page to remain operational, even in the presence of failure in the recommendations service.
-So in this case we conclude that failures are "expected" and should be handled gracefully by the caller:
+In this case we'd conclude that failures are "expected" and should be handled gracefully by the caller:

 ```cs
 public interface IRecommendationsService